 - Identify systemic problems that affect our clients’ housing rights and address these challenges through affirmative litigation and policy work;

-- Collaborating with the local and national tenant advocacy
+- Collaborate with the local and national tenant advocacy community;

 Compensation and Benefits:

-BayLegal’s clients are low- and very low-income members of our communities.
-They include the working poor, seniors, veterans, and people with disabilities.
-To ensure our organization is best serving these populations, BayLegal strives to promote an evolving set of behaviors and attitudes amongst our staff, as well as policies that enable us to work effectively in all cross-cultural situations, with clients, with our coworkers, and with the community.
+BayLegal’s clients are low-income and very low-income members of our communities.
+They include LGBTQIA+ (Lesbian, Gay, Bisexual, Trans, Queer, Intersex, Asexual) and QTBIPOC (Queer, Trans, Black, Indigenous, and People of Color) individuals, the working poor, seniors, people who are limited English proficient, veterans, persons with disabilities, survivors of abuse and exploitation, individuals impacted by the criminal justice system, and people who are experiencing or at risk of homeless, and persons from other underrepresented groups.
+To ensure our organization is best serving these populations, BayLegal strives to promote an evolving set of behaviors and attitudes amongst our staff, as well as policies that enable us to work effectively across cultures, with clients, with our coworkers, and with the community.
 We see this as a commitment to enhance the provision of our services to all clients; to raise the level of positive client outcomes; and to create an inclusive and respectful workplace in which differences are acknowledged and valued.